-.
-The later two images are also devoid of hands and feet.
+The image of Lord Jagannath has no legs and only stumps of arms.
+Jagannath appears together with his brother Balarama and sister Shubhadra.
+The latter two images are also devoid of hands and feet.
 These three images are worshipped in all the Jagannath temples, situated mostly in the eastern part of India.

 Legends about Lord Jagannath

 A traditional story is associated with the deity of Jagannath.
 Lord Krishna appeared before King Indradyumna and ordered him to carve a deity from a log that he would find washed up on the seashore.
 A mysterious old Brahmin carpenter appeared before him to make the idol of the deity.
 The carpenter insisted that nobody should disturb him during the making of the paragon of the deity.
 He enclosed himself within an isolated room in the palace and continued with the carpentry.
 The King waited anxiously outside the room and it took a very long time.
 Then a moment came when the king could hear no sound from the room.
 King Indradyumna was very impatient and apprehended the worst had happened inside the room.
 He opened the door with great anxiety and found the deity in half-finished condition, while the carpenter has vanished.

-The mysterious carpenter was none other than Lord Vishwakarma himself, who was the architect of the gods.
+The mysterious carpenter was none other than Lord Vishwakarma himself, who was the architect of the Gods.
 The king was extremely agitated as the deity was without arms and legs.
 He was much repentant as he had disturbed the carving.
 King Indradyumna was only pacified when the divine sage Narada appeared before him and explained that the form of the deity is the legitimate form of the supreme personality of God and after that Jagannath, Balarama and Shubhadra were worshipped with great veneration.